 For information about using the API to extend the functionality of this system, see Mipmap Streaming system API.

-The Mip Map Streaming system gives you control over which mipmap levels Unity loads into memory.
-This system reduces the total amount of memory Unity needs for Textures, because it only loads the mipmaps Unity needs to render the current CameraA component which creates an image of a particular viewpoint in your scene.
+This system forces Unity to only load the mip levels needed to render the current CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

-See in Glossary, instead of loading all of them by default.
+See in Glossary position, instead of loading all of them by default.
 It trades a small amount of CPU resources to save a potentially large amount of GPU memory.

-You can also use the Memory Budget to set a total memory limit for all Textures to use in a Project.
-The Mip Map Streaming system automatically reduces mip map levels to stay within this budget.
+You can set a total memory limit for all textures in an application, and the system automatically reduces mip levels to stay within this budget.

-In Unity’s Viking Village demo project, Mip Map Streaming saves 25–30% of Texture memory, depending on Camera location.
+In Unity’s Viking Village demo project, the Mipmap Streaming system saves 25–30% of texture memory, depending on Camera location.

-When you’ve done this, set up Mip Map Streaming on individual Textures, to allow the Mip Map Streaming system to stream each Texture’s mip maps from the disk into memory.
-To do this, select the Texture you want to apply Mip Map Streaming to, navigate to the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+Now you can set up Mipmap Streaming on individual textures.
+Select a texture asset, navigate to the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window and view the Texture Import settings.
-Open the Advanced settings, and enable the Streaming Mip Maps checkbox.
+Open the Advanced settings, and enable the Mip Streaming checkbox.